Barn Swallows-Bomb Diving Insect Eaters

 3. If you know where the birds nest, you can cover the area with netting or chicken wire.

 4. You can use a bird deterrent like Tanglefoot.
 Tanglefoot is a sticky gel that you can put on surfaces where swallows usually nest.
 The birds will look for another nesting location because they do not like the sticky gel on their feet.
 (This is just one sample of a sticky repellent that can be used to deter unwanted bird nesting.)
+I'm not one to use this sticky repellent becauses I like the fact that they eat insects, which include mosquitoes.

 To conclude, barn swallows are natural insect exterminators, which give their services at no cost.
 The only problem you will have to deal with is finding a nice place for them to nest, which many times can be solved with an opened-faced birdhouse with a roof that is located away from your house.